michaelsbradleyjr/protocol-monads/NOTES.md

 ### Should interface method `deref` for `monads.core.MaybeTransformer` deref the inner values of type `monads.core.Maybe`?

 This seems like a reasonable thing to do, but the implications aren't entirely clear.

+### Should the return type checker and `plus` type checker use interfaces, protocols instead of class/type?

+Write me...

+### Should `extend-type` and `Monad...` protocols be implemented for `clojure.lang.PersistentVector$ChunkedSeq`, `clojure.lang.ArraySeq`, and other frequently encountered sequential/collection types?

+Write me...